rygelouv/Tanga/README.md

 ### Why isn’t the Repository also in the feature package

 There is a misconception among Android engineers who tend to attach and couple a repository to a feature.
 They will build a UI screen, then it’s viewModel and then its repository and sometime even adding a useless UseCase in the middle.
 A repository should NOT be coupled to a feature.
 A repository should be setup by Model and not by feature.
-For example: UserRepository manages data related to the User model, OrderRepository managers data related to Orders (CRUD and all other type of operations).
-HomeRepository or SearchRepository or ReadSummaryRepository are not valid repositories.
+For example: `UserRepository` manages data related to the User model, `OrderRepository` managers data related to Orders (CRUD and all other type of operations). `HomeRepository` or `SearchRepository` or `ReadSummaryRepository` are not valid repositories.
 So a repository has nothing to do in a feature package.
 Plus, a repository should be reusable across multiple features.
 Even if you had UseCases, repositories and UseCase are not the same type of components in your architecture.
 You can have a UseCase for each feature but you should not have Repo for each feature.
 And seriously, think twice before using UseCases though.

 ### Interactors?

 UseCases are supposed to be components that help isolate business logic and eventually reuse them as well as allowing the testability of such logic.
 However UseCases in the Android community has become a form of weird architectural ~~pornography~~ fantasy.
-We don’t use UseCases here.
+We don’t use UseCases on the Tanga project.
 But we do think that sometimes a mobile app needs to run some business logic or may just need to “massage” some data from the repo/data source before passing it down to the ViewModel.
 That is where we bring Interactors in.
 They are components of business logic but:

 - They are not always needed in every feature.
 Only when necessary and where they actually make sense.
 - They don’t just stupidly contain a single line function that calls the Repo.
 They have multiple functions that serve multiple different operations and logic for the same feature.